minidogg/Bopl-Networker/packets.md

    - Syncs pretty much every option in the ability select.
 - 2 - Lobby init packet
    - Really short which makes it hard to understand anything else about it
-- 6 - Looks like it has something to do with getting ping.
+- 6 - Ping/ACK
+   - Seems to get ping
+   - Sends an ACK